 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (ASU 2014-09), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09, as amended by ASU No. 2015-14, will replace existing revenue recognition guidance when it becomes effective for annual reporting periods beginning after December 15, 2018.
 Early application is permitted for annual and interim reporting periods that begin after December 15, 2016.
 This new standard permits the use of either the retrospective or cumulative effect transition method.
-We will adopt ASU 2014-09 effective January 1, 2018, and we are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
+We intend to adopt ASU 2014-09 effective January 1, 2018, and we are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
 We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (ASU 2016-02), which, for most leases, will result in lessees recognizing lease assets and lease liabilities on the balance sheet with additional disclosures about leasing arrangements.
 ASU 2016-02 requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach also includes a number of optional practical expedients an entity may elect to apply.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2019, with early adoption permitted.
-We are currently evaluating the effect that ASU 2016-02 will have on our consolidated financial statements and related disclosures.
+We intend to adopt ASU 2016-02 effective January 1, 2019, and we are currently evaluating the effect that ASU 2016-02 will have on our consolidated financial statements and related disclosures.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation, Improvements to Employee Share-Based Payment Accounting (ASU 2016-09), which simplifies several aspects of the accounting for share-based payment transactions, including income tax consequences, classification of awards as either equity or liabilities and classification within the statement of cash flows.
 ASU 2016-09 is effective for annual reporting periods beginning after December 15, 2017, with early adoption permitted.
-We are currently evaluating the effect that ASU 2016-09 will have on our consolidated financial statements and related disclosures.
+We intend to adopt ASU 2016-09 effective January 1, 2017, and we are currently evaluating the effect that ASU 2016-09 will have on our consolidated financial statements and related disclosures.